 3. Develop special mobile-centric test cases

-The test cases that are to be developed for testing of mobile apps should be specific for the mobile environment.
-Let me show some such situation which will likely happen only in a mobile environment:
+The test cases that are to be developed for testing mobile apps should be specific to the mobile environment.
+Let me show some such situations that will likely happen only in a mobile environment:

 2. Mobile running low on battery: The mobile phone (especially today’s smartphones) uses a lot of battery.
-It should not happen that mobile app contributes to the battery usage dis-proportionately.
-Research has shown for example that the facebook app uses a lot of battery.
+It should not happen that mobile app contributes to battery usage disproportionately.
+Research has shown for example that the Facebook app uses a lot of battery.

 These are just some of the mobile-centric scenarios.
 While doing mobile app testing is it paramount that all the mobile-centric scenarios be included as part of mobile app testing.